Czarified/hyperstruct/docs/introduction.md

 An immediate question, if you're not the sort to get excited about python code that automates structural analysis, is "Why are you doing this...?"
 And the answer is pretty simple: I'm a huge aircraft nerd, and this is a passion project of mine.
-I love advanced analytical concepts, dusting off old tombs of papers and documentation, and making tools that can help people with advanced engineering topics.
+I love advanced analytical concepts, dusting off old tomes of papers and documentation, and making tools that can help people with advanced engineering topics.
 Additionally, I truly believe that the aerospace industry would be better off if there were more open-source libraries and utilities tailored to our unique requirements, written by experts, and hopefully validated against existing data or scientific research.